-Meet our staff!
 At Slayton House Theatre Camp of the Arts our staff is dedicated not only to our summer program but to the theatre arts all year round.
+Meet our staff for 2016!

-Rachael Strube (Camp Coordinator)-Miss Rachael has been with Slayton House Theatre Camp of the Arts for 4 years.
+Rachael Strube (Camp Coordinator)-Miss Rachael has been with Slayton House Theatre Camp of the Arts for 5 years.
 She has 14 years of experience working with children of all ages and developing cultural arts programming.
-Rachael is currently finishing a degree in Cultural Anthropology from the University of Maryland Baltimore County, where much of her research has focused on urban education and residency patters in Baltimore.
+Rachael holds a degree in Cultural Anthropology from the University of Maryland Baltimore County, where much of her research has focused on urban education and residency patters in Baltimore.
 She is very excited to be back for another year at camp!

 Lauren Blake Williams is thrilled to be returning to Slayton House Camp of the Arts after a 6-year hiatus!
 Since spending four years as a Slayton House counselor beginning in 2007, Lauren has been performing, directing, and teaching drama and music in the Washington, DC area.
 She received her Bachelor’s of Music in Musical Theatre Performance and Music Education from Catholic University’s Benjamin T. Rome School of Music in 2011.
 Since then, she has been working in the education department at a children’s theatre in Bethesda called Imagination Stage, teaching classes and directing productions for young people ages 1-18.
 She is currently back in the Howard County area to pursue her Master’s Degree in Special Education at The University of Maryland and can not wait to take on this new role at Camp of the Arts.
 See you this summer!